Skip to main content

 • Ad-hoc definitions: When the pipeline structure is unlikely to be reused

-The IPipelineDefinition: Class-Based Approach (For Reusable, Complex Pipelines)
+The IPipelineDefinition: Class-Based Approach

 For more complex or reusable pipeline structures, you can define your pipeline by implementing the IPipelineDefinition interface.
 This allows you to encapsulate the pipeline's structure within a dedicated class, making it easier to manage, test, and integrate with dependency injection frameworks.